 You keep your default setting for life.
 But you can go beyond these settings.
 We all can change.
 It takes inner work to accept who we are.
 You can move beyond the curious paradox of ego-identification.

 So, Ego identification is the first step toward the ability to be more in control of the mechanisms of personality and instinct.
-This is the first real step in inner work.
+This is the first proper step in inner work.
 Observing the thoughts and feels of your Ego.
 The intellect is a powerful tool.
-If we use it to observe our thoughts and feelings.
-Then, move from reacting to choosing our actions.
-We can choose to direct thoughts and feelings.
+If we use it to observe our thoughts and feelings, then we can move from reacting to choosing our actions.
+We can then choose to direct thoughts and feelings.
 We can choose positive over negative.
 This gives us a whole new perspective on everything we observe.
 When I accept myself just as I am then I can change.
 This becomes, now that I accept who I am, I am now ready to change.

-There are two tools use to help us gain perspective on the mechanisms of the Ego.
+There are two tools we can use to help us gain perspective on the mechanisms of the Ego.
 The first is the Enneagram Personality Profile.